Discover the brands and technologies from our business units Adhesive Technologies and Consumer Brands.

 General information as well as questions and answers on animal testing and cosmetic products can be found on the website of CTPA, the UK cosmetics trade association at: https://www.thefactsabout.co.uk/animal-testing-facts

-No. We do not test our cosmetic products on animals.
+No. We do not test our hair and body care products on animals.
 This applies to both the products for home use available in the market and professional products used in hair salons.
 What is more, since March 2013, the cosmetics regulation prohibits the testing of cosmetics and cosmetic ingredients on animals in the EU.
 Furthermore, for almost 40 years, we have been committed to the development and recognition of alternative testing methods to guarantee the safety of our products.

 Countries such as China still tests certain cosmetic products from our assortment on animals to obtain market registration.
 We are working with national and international associations to convince the authorities in China to cease testing cosmetic products on animals.
 We are fortunately starting to see signs of acceptance of alternative methods.
 For example, the Chinese authorities are allowing a simplified registration procedure without animal testing for locally manufactured cosmetic products, such as shampoos or shower gels.
 This change has already helped our locally produced products and we welcome it greatly, seeing it as confirmation of our efforts.